The Marshall House is a beautiful historic hotel in Savannah, but… is it actually haunted?

 Guests and employees have encountered faucets turning off and on inside the hotel for no apparent reason.

-They’ve also reported random flickering lights.
+They’ve also reported random flickering lights and electronic disturbances.

-If you listen closely during the night, you might hear the laughter of children at play or the sound of marbles rolling down the hall.
+Some swear that if you listen closely during the night, you might hear the laughter of children at play or the sound of marbles rolling down the hall.

 My husband and I stayed in Room 313.
 Facing the building, it was the room just above the letter “O”.
-Every morning around 3 am it sounded like a ball rolling above our heads, down the hall, and down the steps.
+Every morning around 3 a.m. it sounded like a ball rolling above our heads, down the hall, and down the steps.
 Then the sound would go back up the steps and we’d hear the rolling again.
 It woke us up every night we were there.
 [We] thought it was totally awesome and would 100% stay there in the same room again!

 In addition to the strange occurrences listed above, some guests have also reported an odd aroma in a few specific rooms.